 MENDOCINO Co., 9/16/20 — Today is the first day in nearly a month that there is decent air quality in large parts of Mendocino.

 You probably don’t need to be told that the air quality in the county has fluctuated between bad to worse over the past few weeks, with parts of inland Mendocino consistently suffering through hazardous pollution.
-During his Friday COVID briefing, Dr. Anthony Coren, Mendocino County’s public health officer, noted that Willits consistently had the worst air quality on earth during the heavier smoke days.
-The health impacts of the lingering smoke are potentially more serious than many of us may realize.
+During his Friday COVID briefing, Dr. Anthony Coren, public health officer for Mendocino County, noted that Willits consistently had the worst air quality on earth during the heavier smoke days and the health impacts of the lingering smoke are potentially more serious than many of us may realize.

 A medical doctor, scientist, and air quality specialist who we spoke to all said that an increase in pollution from smoke can cause serious, detrimental health impacts ranging from asthma to heart attack.
 Furthermore, the amount of air pollution from the wildfires burning up and down the West coast and the length of time that the smoke will likely stick around is exceptional.

-“This is kind of an experiment, unfortunately, that’s going to get done on all of us,” said Doctor Brooks Kuhn, a pulmonary and critical care specialist at UC Davis.
+“This is kind of an experiment, unfortunately, that’s going to get done on all of us,” said Dr. Brooks Kuhn, a pulmonary and critical care specialist at UC Davis.

 Although this experiment is being done on all of us, the results may be especially harmful for people with preexisting conditions, children, and pregnant women.